Art sleuth finds Matisse 25 years after Swedish heist

 STOCKHOLM A British art sleuth has recovered a painting by French artist Matisse that was stolen from a Stockholm museum 25 years ago.

-Matisse's "Le Jardin", valued at about 6 million crowns ($916,200), was recovered by Christopher Marinello, an art recovery specialist at the Art Loss Register in London.
+Matisse's "Le Jardin", valued at about 6 million crowns, was recovered by Christopher Marinello, an art recovery specialist at the Art Loss Register in London.

 "It is fantastic that the painting has turned up again," said Kristin Ek, spokeswoman for the Moderna Museet in Stockholm.
 "It was stolen so long ago that really we had almost given up hope."